-For all parameters, the data has been visually checked, looking for extremely low/high values and/or periods with constant values.
-Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing (in that case recorded wind speed is zero and wind direction is 360°); precipitation data was completely rejected due to sensor fault.
+For all parameters, the data has been visually checked, looking for extremely and unusual low/high values and/or periods with constant values.
+Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing (in that case recorded wind speed is zero and wind direction is 360°); precipitation data has been checked for delayed measurement due to melting of solid precipitation (in that case, the amount is usually measured around 10 local time of the morning of the following day).

 The quality control flags follow the CEOP data flag definition document.